Mercatura-Developers-Team/Mercx/README.md

 ### ICRC1 Index Canister
 - **Candid Path**: Remote URL to Candid interface
 - **WASM**: Remote URL to the compressed WebAssembly module
-- **Description**: Provides indexing and query functionalities for ICRC1 token transactions, enhancing the accessibility and auditability of token operations within the MercX ecosystem.
+- **Description**: Provides indexing and query functionalities for BELLA token transactions, enhancing the accessibility and auditability of token operations within the MercX ecosystem.

 ### Tommy ICRC1 Ledger and Index Canisters
 - **Description**: Similar to the ICRC1 ledger and index canisters but specific to the "Tommy" token, providing dedicated management and indexing for transactions involving this particular token.